 S1E6: New tastes

-You’re helping refugees get the food that sustains their lives
+You’re helping refugees get the food that sustains their lives.

-Watch the new video and learn Farida’s ingenious secret way of making mealtimes more exciting for her children.
+In Episode 6 of Between Lives, learn Farida’s ingenious secret way of making mealtimes more exciting for her children.
 You’ll also be able to see something that you might never have expected to see in the heart of a refugee camp.

 Want to see the whole story?

 Did you know that in the Middle East, mealtimes are the most important parts of the day?
 In the Middle East, and around the world, mealtimes are when families come together to share food, to laugh with each other and discuss what lies ahead.

 Families everywhere need food to survive and stay healthy.
 But more than that, they need food to bring them together.

 Wherever UNHCR works, we always provide the families we protect, with a hot, nutritious meal when they arrive at a camp.
 They may not have had the time or resources to get food to take with them before they fled and then travelled for days or even weeks without eating properly.
 They can be exhausted and weak, and children can be especially at risk of malnutrition.